 The median annual Ruidoso revenue hovers around $22,000, but some Evolve owners make closer to $68,000 a year.
 Hot tubs, spacious decks with mountain views, and game rooms all add value to secluded cabins here, helping your property snag attention from eager vacationers.

 Windham is known as the “gem of the Catskills” thanks to its unparalleled outdoor recreation and abundance of wine bars, art galleries, and fine dining restaurants.
-Less than three hours north of New York City, our RES team says Windham is high on the list for those who want to escape the Big Apple and enjoy a luxe retreat in the mountains year-round.
+Less than three hours north of New York City, our RES team says Windham is high on the list for those who want to escape the Big Apple and enjoy a luxe retreat in the mountains (making it one of the best places to buy a ski property, too).

 The median list price here is under $500,000, which is competitive when you stack it next to other upstate locations like the Hudson Valley (where median home values can be a couple hundred thousand more), or beachfront options like the Hamptons (where you’re looking at a median sale price of $1.2 million).
 And with a cap rate of 7.1%, Windham sits right in that sweet spot of providing an affordable escape into nature while helping you get a strong return on investment.